-Step 3.
+Step 4.
 Generate Metrics

-Once the requests have gone through the filtering process above, it is time to generate the metrics defined below, as well as any additional / custom metrics supported.
+Once the requests have gone through the filtering process above and uniques have been identified, it is time to generate the metrics defined below, as well as any additional / custom metrics supported.
 We will not prescribe how the metrics should be formatted / delivered or recommend any particular analytics technology over the other.

-Step 4.
+Step 5.
 Audit the Process

 The goal of this section is to allow for adjustments to the metrics generation.
-We need to watch for behavior that indicates that the quality of the metrics is diminished, and investigate the source of potential errors / fraud.
+Metrics platforms need to watch for behavior that indicates that the quality of the metrics is diminished, and investigate the source of potential errors / fraud.

 We recommend that the entire process should be self-audited on an ongoing basis.
 Red flags should be identified and metrics adjusted based on a deeper investigation of the red flags.
 In addition, future runs of metrics generation should factor in any learnings from each run.
-For example, if certain IP addresses are identified as being potential bad actors, those should be eliminated in the metrics of the current run and should also be placed in a black list for future rounds.
+For example, if certain IP addresses are identified as being potential bad actors, those should be eliminated in the metrics of the current run and should also be placed in an exclusion-list for future rounds.